-Julia L. Whisenhunt, Ph.D., LPC, NCC, is an Assistant Professor of Counselor Education and College Student Affairs at the University of West Georgia.
+Julia L. Whisenhunt, Ph.D., LPC, NCC, is an Associate Professor of Counselor Education and College Student Affairs at the University of West Georgia.
 She is also the Director of Curriculum and Training for the PREVENT@UWG comprehensive campus suicide prevention program.
 Dr. Whisenhunt has presented in the areas of self-injury, suicide, creativity in counseling, sandtray therapy, play therapy, post-traumatic growth, the Myers-Briggs Type Indicator, supervision, and Motivational Interviewing.
 Her primary research foci are self-injury and suicide.
 Dr. Whisenhunt has clinical experience working with child, adolescent and adult clients who experience a variety of therapeutic issues ranging from problems of adjustment to active psychosis.
 She has worked in partial hospitalization, school and college counseling settings.

 Education / Degrees